Chef-patron Daniel Smith was voted The Observer’s Young Chef of the Year 2016 and has been central to the gastropub’s culinary successes ever since.

 Speaking of food, guests can choose from a plethora of food menus including à la carte, tasting menus and two vegetarian tasting menus.

-The full tasting menu, which costs £75 a head for six courses and petit fours, includes duck liver parfait, Kentish blackberry, sauternes and warm doughnuts; raw Orkney scallop; and line caught turbot with mussels, cabbage, smoked bacon and vin jaune.
+The full tasting menu, which costs £115 a head for six courses and petit fours, includes duck liver parfait; raw Orkney scallop; and turbot with crisp potato, grape and lobster sauce.